falent/googleHomeAssistantExpressNodeJS/README.md

 ## 7.2 Firebase as functions

-1. Open shell in your docker container
+1. Open the shell in your docker container
 ```bash
   $ sudo docker exec -it  myAssistantDeployment /bin/sh
   ```
-2. login to the client with your account
+2. Login to the client with your account
 ```bash
   $ firebase login --no-localhost
   ```
-3. Please copy URL from the terminal and log in in your google account where you want to host your app.
-After login Paste authorization code.
+3. Please copy URL from the terminal and log into your google account where you want to host your app.
+After login paste the authorization code.

-4. run firebase init functions
+4. Run firebase init functions
 ```bash
   $ firebase init functions
   ```
-5. Choose Javascript and answer n for all questions about overwriting files but y for npm install
+5. Choose Javascript and answer to all questions about overwriting files n but y for npm install

 6. Deploy your functions
 ```bash
   $ firebase deploy --only functions
   ```
-7. Go to https://console.firebase.google.com/project/<yourAppName>/functions/list to see your app address.
+7. Go to https://console.firebase.google.com/project/[yourAppName]/functions/list to see your app address.
 In my case it was https://us-central1-fir-5c548.cloudfunctions.net/myFirstAction

-Please keep in mind that to call extern API you need activate **Blaze Plan** in some condition it will remain for free https://firebase.google.com/pricing/
+Please keep in mind that if you call an extern API you need to activate **Blaze Plan** in some condition it will remain for free https://firebase.google.com/pricing/